Pursuit (2022 film)

 Pursuit is a 2022 American action film directed by Brian Skiba and starring Emile Hirsch and John Cusack.

+The film was released direct to video on February 18, 2022, by Lionsgate Home Entertainment.

 Synopsis

-Detective Breslin crosses paths with Calloway, a ruthless hacker who's trying to save his kidnapped wife from a drug cartel.
+Detective Mike Breslin crosses paths with Rick Calloway, a ruthless hacker who's trying to save his kidnapped wife from a drug cartel.
 When Calloway escapes from police custody, Breslin joins forces with a no-nonsense cop to reclaim his prisoner.